Department of Defense police: Duties

 All monies collected from tickets written by agencies that partake in the CVB program are deposited in the Victims of Crime Fund established by US Congress under the Victims of Crime Act of 1984.

-DoD Police officers also respond to all calls for law enforcement assistance or service that take place within or surrounding the installations and federal property.
+DoD police officers also respond to all calls for law enforcement assistance or service that take place within or surrounding the installations and federal property.
 If the crime is found to be a major felony, then the matter is generally referred to the special agents of the applicable investigative agency (NCIS, Army CID, OSI, FBI, etc.).

-Specialization

-There are specialized roles within DoD Police, such as: